Welcome

 of Technology, in Canada, but I grew up in Brixworth (rural

 Northamptonshire UK).
-The field where I herded the sheep
+The field where I once herded sheep

 is now occupied by Indy-and-Grand Prix-winning ILMOR / Mercedes Racing